Weymouth Workers' Compensation

 Workers at all income levels in Weymouth deserve a safe job with employers who follow regulations set by the Occupational Safety and Health Administration.
 Unfortunately, this is not always what workers get, as some employers fail to follow even basic safety rules.
 For example, after a worker fell 30-feet while performing work tasks for a Weymouth, Massachusetts contractor, the Occupational Safety and Health Administration proposed to fine the contractor more than $61,000 for safety violations.A Weymouth Workers’ Compensation Lawyer Can Help

 Any worker who is hurt or who gets sick because of work tasks is entitled to workers’ compensation benefits.
-An attorney can help to make a claim for benefits, which include payment of medical costs as well as payment of disability income on a temporary or permanent basis.
+A dedicated legal team can help to make a claim for benefits, which include payment of medical costs as well as payment of disability income on a temporary or permanent basis.
 Disability income may provide for those who cannot work due to injuries or may provide partial wage loss benefits if earning power is reduced due to health problems resulting from an on-the-job injury.

 Schedule your free consultation with a Weymouth workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.
 Call (617) 367-2900 or contact us online.